SandraSkmn/PatientSearch/README.md

 # PatientSearch

-Uses JS fetch to retrieve patient details from specified identifiers
+Uses JS fetch to retrieve patient details from database with specified identifiers